jfiraben/Applied-IT-Programming/README.md

 > 1. Describe issues related to the design and implementation of network-enabled information systems.
 > 2. Describe the functionality of some common server-side web application technologies.
 > 3. Demonstrate proficiency in implementing those technologies."

-### The assignments and in-class assignments folders contain work done throughout the semester.
-The final website folder contains the culmination of all work done throughout the semester ending with the final product.